Understanding anxiety.

 • Panic attacks

-Individuals experience anxiety in a wide variety of ways, which is why many different mental health diagnoses involve anxiety.
-Examples of disorders and phobias that involve anxiety include Obsessive-Compulsive Disorder (OCD), Post-traumatic Stress Disorder (PTSD), Panic Disorder, Generalized Anxiety Disorder, and phobia such as social phobias, fear of heights, spiders, or flying.
+Individuals experience anxiety in various ways, which is why many mental health diagnoses involve anxiety.
+Examples of anxiety disorders and phobias include Obsessive-Compulsive Disorder (OCD), Post-traumatic Stress Disorder (PTSD), Panic Disorder, Generalized Anxiety Disorder, and phobias such as social phobias, fear of heights, spiders, or flying.

 Anxiety’s effect on the brain and body.

-The body goes into a heightened state when you begin to feel anxious or fearful.
+The body becomes heightened when you begin to feel anxious or fearful.
 This reaction is the brain’s cue to get ready for a fight or flight situation.
-The brain boosts norepinephrine and cortisol hormones to increase perception, speeds up the heart and breathing, slows digestion, and prepares to react to changes in the environment.
+The brain boosts norepinephrine and cortisol hormones to increase perception, speeds up the heart and breathing, slow digestion, and prepare to react to changes in the environment.
 Once the situation passes, the parasympathetic nervous system should take over so the body begins to rest and recover, but those with an anxiety disorder may find it very difficult to calm down.

 Research on the brain’s response to anxiety disorder.